RocketDerp/April14_2025/June19_2025/Social_media_free_time_insult_mock_thrill.md

 But instead, since it is Russian mind-fuck, Putin / Internet Research Agency / Cambridge Analytica mind-fuck operations...

 People go into egoism contests.
-"I am smarter tahn MAGA", we punch down on rural Americans and those who do not grasp Peter Pomerantsev teachings and understandings.
+"I am smarter than MAGA", we punch down on rural Americans and those who do not grasp Peter Pomerantsev teachings and understandings.

 Since it is mind-based, a mental mind-fuck, people go into a anti-compassion pro-sickness reaction.